oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 The following prerequisites must be handled prior to running the create domain script:
 * Make sure the WebLogic operator is running.
 * The operator requires WebLogic Server 12.2.1.3.0 with patch 28076014 applied.
-Refer to [Weblogic docker images](../../../../../site/weblogic-docker-images.md) for details on how to create one.
+Refer to [Weblogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to create one.
+If a different `domainHomeImageBase` (see Configuration table below) is specified, the specified image needs to be built locally or pulled from a repository.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.
-* Build the Oracle WebLogic image `oracle/weblogic:12.2.1.3-developer`.
-Refer to [Oracle WebLogic Server on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3).
-If a different `baseImage` (see Configuration table below) is specified, the specified image needs to be built locally or pulled from a repository.

 ## Use the script to create a domain